 - Apprenticeship rate, for apprentices under 19 years of age or those aged 19 and over but in the first year of their apprenticeship: £4.81

 National Minimum Wage 2021 and Other Rate Increases

-The National Minimum Wage rates that apply for pay periods on or after 1 April 2021 are as follows:
+The National Minimum Wage rates that apply for pay periods between 1 April 2021 and 1 April 2022 are as follows: